 Development of physical habitat has emerged as a key activity for managers charged with river restoration.
 It is often assumed that the biotic response to such development will proceed in a characteristic manner from degraded to reference site communities and that assemblages will be found somewhere on a continuum between these two extremes.
-Ordination and unique taxa associated with mainstem erosion control structures suggest that this is not the case in the Wash and indicates that the "reference" approach may not necessarily characterize expectations of habitat restoration activities, especially when the reference site is exposed to disturbances which do not occur at other monitored sites.
-This, in hindsight, might be expected, since "restoration" activities often involve creation of unique habitats.
-Zedler (1999) in a study of wetland mitigation draws similar conclusions.
-In the case of the Wash, physical restoration activities are overlayed on a template of altered water quality and hydrology that results in what may be a greater divergence from expected conditions.
+Ordination and unique taxa associated with mainstem erosion control structures suggest that this is not the case at the more lotic sites in the Wash and indicates that the "reference" approach may not necessarily characterize expectations of habitat restoration activities, especially when the reference site is exposed to disturbances which do not occur at other monitored sites.
+This, in hindsight, might be expected, since "restoration" activities often involve creation of unique habitats and disturbances.
+Muotka et al. (2002) make the point that stream restoration is a unique disturbance to which stream biota have not evolved a standard response and, similar to the present paper, found that restored stream communities differed from those found in natural streams.
+This is somewhat comparable to findings from a meta-analysis done by Miller et al. (2010) where richness levels at restored sites did not return to target levels derived from minimally impacted stream sites.
+Zedler & Callaway (1999) in a study of wetland mitigation draws similar conclusions and suggests that when ecosystems are restored that "development may proceed along complex paths that are difficult or impossible to predict".
+Hilderbrand et al. (2005) indicates that restoring an ecosystem of specific composition is difficult and that the dynamic nature of community assembly should be expected.
+In the Wash, physical restoration activities are overlayed on a template of altered water quality and hydrology that results in what may be a greater divergence from expected communities.